Sharpryan20/ci-project-3/README.md

 # Peer Review

-As a student of Code Institute we have slack as a resource to help and compliment our learning.
+As a student of Code Institute, we have slack as a resource to help and complement our learning.
 I would like to thank students Aleksei Konovalov and David Horrocks for their incredible support and guide throughout the project.
-They both took time out of their way to help me through my problems that I faced in the project.
+They both took time out of their way to help me through the problems that I faced in the project.

 # Performance Testing

-Below is the report generated from lighthouse via Chrome Devtools for the desktop website.
+Below is the report generated from the lighthouse via Chrome Devtools for the desktop website.

 ![reports](assets/lighthouse.png)